 - Reintroduced strategic metrics with a 20% weighting that focused on progress against key strategic initiatives, including ESG. - We split the measurement of EBITDA(1) (weighted at 60%) into two six-month measurement cycles as a result of the significant uncertainty caused by the ongoing pandemic and related supply chain disruptions.
-We believe - 1 Reconciliations of GAAP to non-GAAP financial measures are provided in Appendix E this approach allowed us to maintain our strong emphasis on formulaic financial performance measures, while acknowledging the uncertainty in establishing 12-month goals at the beginning of 2021, and mitigating the potential for Committee discretion at year-end to reconcile performance outcomes that were disconnected from projections made at the beginning of the year due to factors outside management's control.
+We believe this approach allowed us to maintain our strong emphasis on formulaic financial performance measures, while acknowledging the uncertainty in establishing 12-month goals at the beginning of 2021, and mitigating the potential for Committee discretion at year-end to reconcile performance outcomes that were disconnected from projections made at the beginning of the year due to factors outside management's control.